 Join the ABEA

-There are six classes of membership in the ABEA:
+There are seven classes of membership in the ABEA:

 Active Members: The only class permitted to vote and hold office.
 Requirements for Active Membership:

 The Applicant must be a graduate of medicine, a diplomate of the recognized American Board of Medical Specialties (ABMS), engaged for three years or more in the active practice of their specialty, and one who by endoscopic skill and scientific ability has proven qualified as a Broncho-Esophagologist.